arfc/pride/data_processing/assumptions.md

 # MaxCapacity

-* IMPELEC: 120 MWe.
+* IMPELC: 120 MWe.
 I [Roberto] believe this should be removed.
 * TURBINE: 85 MWe.
 This is Abbott's max electrical capacity [1].
 Is it specified anywhere in the repo?
 This is a valid constraint.
 * NBINE: 300 MWe.
 I [Roberto] believe this should be removed.